tiberiuichim/presentations/volto-slate-advanced/slides.md

 - hit <Enter> in a text block will split text in two...
 - unless you're in a list
+- unless you're in a list but you make a headline
 - <Backspace> at the beginning of a line joins it with the previous block
 - traverse the blocks with up/down keys
+- click focuses block

 and much, much more